Calcium blood test

 - you have kidney disease

-- you've had a kidney transplant
+- you have had a kidney transplant

 - you have some types of cancer, especially those that affect the bones

-How to prepare for the test
+How should I prepare for the test?

-You need to talk to your doctor to properly understand the results of your test, and to find out what comes next.
+You need to talk to your doctor to understand the results of your test, and to find out what comes next.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: June 2020
+Last reviewed: October 2022